dale-wilson/PyGmailAttachmentReader/README.md

 "application" in the configuration file.

 ### Log into your GMail account (use any old browser you want to.)
+Create a filter that will recognize the messages from which you want to capture attachments and apply a label to them (the label you specified in the config file.)

+| I tell people to send pictures to *mygmailaccount&+photo@gmail.com.
+GMail
+ignores the field after the plus sign(+) and sends the message to my account anyway but the filters can see the +photo so they know which messages I'm interested in.

 ### Give your application permission to access your GMail account.